oplS16projects/Racket-Weather/README.md

 ##Overview
 The general idea for our project is to mimic a 10-day weather forecast, where our program displays two type of visualizations.
-One of the visualization shows highs and lows with an image of the condition.
+One of the visualizations show highs and lows with an image of the condition.
-The other viz is a line graph plotting the highs, lows, and average temperature of certain cities.
+The other visualization is a line graph plotting the highs, lows, and average temperature of certain cities.
 The project is split into several parts.
 The first part retrieves real weather data into several JSON files and the second part creates two different visualizations from the retrieved data.